How can we make the civil justice system work better for people?

 For substantive justice, innovations can ensure that the law is fairly applied to a person’s situation.

-Our Lab works runs the Eviction Innovation website & leads national networks on eviction prevention along with the National League of Cities.
+Our Lab runs the Eviction Innovation website & leads national networks on eviction prevention along with the National League of Cities.

 If you are focused on housing-related justice innovations, the Eviction Innovation site has guidance, resources, and data to help.